 On January 10, 2018, we entered into a dealer-manager agreement, which was amended and restated on May 31, 2018 (the "Series B Dealer-Manager Agreement"), with Gladstone Securities, whereby Gladstone Securities served as our exclusive dealer-manager in connection with the offering of our Series B Preferred Stock (as defined in Note 8, "Equity-Series B Preferred Stock").
-Pursuant to the Series B Dealer-Manager Agreement, Gladstone Securities provided certain sales, promotional, and marketing services to us in connection with the offering of the Series B Preferred Stock, and we generally paid Gladstone Securities: (i) selling commissions of up to 7.0% of the gross proceeds from sales of Series B Preferred Stock in the offering (the "Series B Selling Commissions"), and (ii) a dealer-manager fee of 3.0% of the gross proceeds from sales of Series B Dealer-Manager Fee").
+Pursuant to the Series B Dealer-Manager Agreement, Gladstone Securities provided certain sales, promotional, and marketing services to us in connection with the offering of the Series B Preferred Stock, and we generally paid Gladstone Securities: (i) selling commissions of up to 7.0% of the gross proceeds from sales of Series B Preferred Stock in the offering (the "Series B Selling Commissions"), and (ii) a dealer-manager fee of 3.0% of the gross proceeds from sales of

+Series B Preferred Stock in the offering (the "Series B Dealer-Manager Fee").
 Gladstone Securities was permitted, in its sole discretion, to remit all or a portion of the Series B Selling Commissions and also to reallow all or a portion of the Series B Dealer-Manager Fees to participating broker-dealers and wholesalers in support of the offering.
 The terms of the Series B Dealer-Manager Agreement were approved by our board of directors, including all of its independent directors.

-During the three months ended March 31, 2020 and 2019, we paid total Series B Selling Commissions and Series B Dealer-Manager Fees to Gladstone Securities in connection with sales of the Series B Preferred Stock of approximately \$2.5 million and \$1.7 million, respectively, the majority of which amounts were then remitted by Gladstone Securities to unrelated third-parties involved in the offering, including participating broker-dealers and wholesalers.
+In connection with the sales of the Series B Preferred Stock, we paid total Series B Selling Commissions and Series B Dealer-Manager Fees to Gladstone Securities of approximately \$0 and \$2.5 million during the three and six months ended June 30, 2020, respectively, and approximately \$1.7 million and \$3.3 million during the three and six months ended June 30, 2019, respectively.
+The majority of these amounts were then remitted by Gladstone Securities to unrelated third-parties involved in the offering, including participating broker-dealers and wholesalers.
 Series B Selling Commissions and Series B Dealer-Manager Fees paid to Gladstone Securities are netted against the gross proceeds received from sales of the Series B Preferred Stock and are included within Additional paid-in capital on the accompanying Condensed Consolidated Balance Sheets.
 The offering of our Series B Preferred Stock was completed on March 5, 2020.